 Cohort study: This type of study is used, for example, to investigate the causes of disease occurrence and to find relationships between risk factors and health outcomes.

 Case-control study: Researchers identify people with an existing health problem and a similar group without the problem.
-They then compare them with respect to an exposure.
+They then compare them with respect to exposure.

 Cross-sectional study: In this type of study, researchers record information about their sample without manipulating or interfering with their environment.
 The most important characteristic of this method is that it allows different groups to be compared over the same period of time.